voxic/ntnx-map-mono/README.md

 Access to the system is limited to registerd users and/or LDAP configured access.
 The system will firs check against local users and then external (LDAP) users.
 !["User config"](readme-assets/users.png)

+## Crawler
+The crawler fetches configured PC's from the database and crawls them for information

+## API
+The API is built using Express and Node.js.
+It is responsible for autenticating users, and delivering data to the frontend.